TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 * Download the apache-karaf-3.0.1.tar.gz or apache-karaf-3.0.1.zip from http://karaf.apache.org/index/community/download.html
 * Build the maven project with the location of the archive, operating system target and optionally the version.
 Operating system is typically 'all', 'win32,win64' or 'linux,linux64'.
-Note: For Karaf, you can use 'all' for either apache-karaf-3.0.1.tar.gz or apache-karaf-3.0.1.zip since it is currently 100% Java for Windows and Linux distributions.
+Note: For Karaf, you can use 'all' for either apache-karaf-3.0.1.tar.gz or apache-karaf-3.0.1.zip since it is currently 100% Java for both Windows and Linux distributions.

 ```bash
 mvn package -Ddistribution.location=/home/you/Downloads/apache-karaf-3.0.1.tar.gz -Ddistribution.version=3.0.1 -Ddistribution.os=all